SamuelJanas/Hand-Gesture-Recognition/REPORT.md

 ## 2. Problem Description

    - The problem we are trying to solve is to recognize hand gestures in a real-time video stream.
-This task requiers two main subtasks to be solved:
+This task requires two main subtasks to be solved:
-     -  recognition and tracking of a hand in a video - done with OpenCV
+     -  recognition and tracking of a hand in a video
-     -  **successfully classifying the gesture** - our main focus
+     -  successfully classifying the gesture

-## 3. Used Architectures #TODO
+## 3. Used Architectures

 We defined two custom neural network architectures - **CustomCNN** and **SelfMadeResNet**.
 Both being inspired by the ResNet architecture.